Are Microgreen Seeds Different From Regular Seeds?

 Can You Use Bird Seeds for Microgreens?

-We are going to say no to this, for a few reasons.
+We are going to say no to this for a few reasons.

 Not that you can’t grow birdseed, but the seed is stored, packaged, and treated differently.

-Seed packaged for bird food is not as clean as in dustier and not windowed as much as is the seed sold for garden and microgreen seeds.
+Seed packaged for bird food is not as clean as in dustier and not windowed as much as the seed sold for garden and microgreen seeds.

 don't use bird seed as microgreen seeds

-But there are other issues too when trying to grow them.
+But there are other issues, too, when trying to grow them.

 Seeds sold for wild or pet animal use do not.